Fast geostatistical inference under positional uncertainty: Analysing DHS household survey data: Introduction

 Recently, \citet{wilson2021estimation} proposed a Bayesian approach for generalized linear geostatistical models in the context of DHS surveys.
 Each iteration in their method is composed of two parts.
 First, Markov chain Monte Carlo (MCMC) is used to sample the true locations, then the Integrated Nested Laplace Approximations (INLA) method \citep{rue2009approximate} is applied for inference conditional on the true locations.
 This gives an INLA within MCMC approach \citep{gomez2018markov}, which for each simulation scenario took around 52 hours to run 1,000 iterations on 398 locations.

 \citep{warren2016influenceOne} proposed a ``regression calibration (RC)'' method for distance-based analyses that accounts for jittering of DHS clusters by trying to estimate the true distance covariates.
 They found that the proposed method outperformed the naive method in almost all location and spatial density settings.
 In another study, \citep{warren2016influenceTwo} adressed the issue of incorrectly assigning areas to the DHS clusters, when clusters are jittered out of the corresponding true polygons.
 They proposed a maximum probability covariate (MPC) selection method which allows selecting the most probable covariates.
 They recommend using MPC to maximize the selection probability of the correct covariates.
-As a different approach, \citet{DHSspatial11} considered the impact of jittering of DHS clusters from the perspective of spatial interpolation surfaces.
+As a different approach, \citep{DHSspatial11} considered the impact of jittering of DHS clusters from the perspective of spatial interpolation surfaces.
 They proposed a geostatistical framework for creating interpolated surfaces based on DHS data.

-Here, we present a novel approach to fit generalized linear geostatistical models that accounts for positional uncertainty in coordinates.
+In this short report, we present a novel approach to fit generalized linear geostatistical models that accounts for positional uncertainty in the provided GPS coordinates of the data locations.
+The key focus is to address the issue of inference under positional uncertantity when modelling spatial variation using Gaussian random fields (GRFs).
 Computation time is a key concern and the method needs to be accessible to analysts without requiring them to write complex code.
 We use a quadrature to integrate out the unknown true locations so that the likelihood of the observation conditional on the latent model is a mixture distribution.
 The random effects are then integrated out using the Laplace approximation and automatic differentiation with Template Model Builder \texttt{TMB}, which supports complex, nonlinear latent models with non-Gaussian responses \citep{JSSv070i05}.
 Computationally efficient inference is ensured by using the stochastic partial differential equation (SPDE) approach \citep{Lindgren:etal:11}, which allows the spatial field to be evaluated at any location quickly.
-We investigate the performance of the new approach compared to standard practice of ignoring jittering in a simulation study, and analyse the proportion of contraceptive use among women aged 15-49 based on data from the 2014 Kenya Demographic and Health Survey (KDHS2014) \citep{KDHS2014}.
+We investigate the performance of the new approach compared to standard practice of ignoring jittering in a simulation study focusing on the stability of random effect estimates.